 Corey Boby is currently teaching Trigonometry and Calculus at Lakeside High School and has been in education since 1994.
 During his career he has worked for the Arkansas School for Mathematics, Science and the Arts, Benton Public Schools, and Texas Instruments.¬† Corey believes in the appropriate integration of technology.¬† He uses a SMARTBoard, TI-Nspire CX, and TI-Navigator in his classroom, but believes that technology should be used as a tool to support the mathematics, not to “do it” for students. ¬† He is married to Tracy Watson, who also teaches math.¬† They live in the country and have six dogs and three cats.

-Course Description: This course is designed to delve into the content standards for Pre-Calculus and experience classroom activities designed to help prepare students for Advanced Placement Calculus.¬† Pre-Calculus, like every other course, is being impacted by the Common Core State Standards; however, unlike most courses, its content is not undergoing radical changes.¬† Number and Quantity, Functions, Conic Sections, and Trigonometry are the focus of the course.¬† Each day of the course we will seek to take on one of these strands.¬† Participants will explore classroom-tested activities and will share some from their rooms.
+Course Description: This course is designed to delve into the content standards for Pre-calculus and Algebra II.
+Participants will experience classroom activities designed to help prepare students for Advanced Placement Calculus.
+Under Common Core some people feel like Pre-calculus is no longer needed, however, a rigorous AP Calculus class requires a strong foundation in these two subjects.
+Number and Quantity, Functions, and Mathematical Modeling will be the focus of the course.
+Multiple representations of mathematics from Linear Functions up to, and including, Trigonometric Functions will be addressed throughout the course.
+Participants will explore classroom tested activities and will the opportunity to share some from their rooms.